iamjatinchauhan/web-dev-notes/README.md

 When a browser requests a service from a web server, an error might occur, and the server might return an error code like 404 Not Found.
 It is common to name these errors HTML error messages.
 But these messages are something called HTTP status messages.
 In fact, the server always returns a message for every request.
 The most common message is 200 OK.

+**Routing** refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).
+Each **route** can have one or more handler functions, which are executed when the **route** is matched.

 ### JSON JavaScript Object Notation
 JSON is a syntax for storing and exchanging data.
 JSON is text, written with JavaScript object notation.